 Steve finds Sam counseling other veterans suffering from PTSD.
 After the group meeting, Sam reveals to Steve that he lost his friend Riley in battle in Iraq after he was shot down in the air with an RPG.
 Despite this, Sam still loves flying.
 He asks Steve what makes him happy.
 He doesn't know.

-Just as Fury pulls into the intersection, another police car appears and T-bones Fury's car from the drivers' side, sending it into some bollards.
-The first police car then suddenly stops, and backs up straight into Fury's car.
+Just as Fury pulls into the intersection, another police car appears and T-bones Fury's car on the driver's side, sending it into some bollards.
+The first police car suddenly stops and backs straight into Fury's car.
 A third police car simultaneously plows into Fury's car from behind, and several more units quickly arrive, boxing Fury's car in.
 The first police car to hit Fury then backs up.
 A second later, a black windowless van screeches to a halt, discharging a full SWAT team.
 The patrol and SWAT officers draw submachine guns and assault rifles and take up positions around Fury's car.
 The onboard computer informs Fury that the DC Metropolitan Police dispatch shows no units in the area.

-Seconds later, the police officers open fire, riddling the car with bullets, to no avail, since the windows are made of bulletproof glass.
-The police decide to move to their next strategy: four men from the SWAT team grab a hydraulic battering ram from their van.
-They unfold a tripod, and plant it next to the car.
-The operator then pushes a button so that the tripod drills holes into the pavement to stabilize it, before firing it.
+Seconds later, the police officers open fire, riddling the car with bullets.
+It does them no good, as the car is armored and the windows are made of bulletproof glass.
+The fake police move to their next strategy: four men from the SWAT team grab a hydraulic battering ram from their van.
+They unfold a tripod and plant it next to the car.
+The operator pushes a button so that the tripod drills holes into the pavement to stabilize it, before firing it.
 Each hit rocks the car sideways and weakens the window drastically.
 Just as the window's integrity reaches 1%, Fury grabs a hidden minigun and returns fire through the window.
-Most of the cops on the scene are immediately hit and killed, while the SWAT van and one of the police cars are blown up by a grenade launcher.
+Most of the pseudo-cops on the scene are immediately hit and killed, while the SWAT van and one of the police cars are blown up by a grenade launcher.
 After a prolonged exchange of gunfire, he commands the car to drive itself out.
-Fury's car takes off, with two police cars in hot pursuit.
+Fury's car takes off with two police cars in hot pursuit.

 A lengthy pursuit unfolds through the streets.
 After forcing their way through stopped traffic, and another running shootout, the two police cars catch up to Fury and begin to trade paint with him.
 Fortunately for Fury, his onboard computer detects a box truck about to catch up to them at the next intersection.
-Fury slams on the brakes for his car, while the two police cars continue on and are promptly T-boned by the truck.
+Fury slams on his brakes, while the two police cars continue on and are T-boned by the truck.

-Natasha meets up with Steve at the hospital as they watch doctors operating on Fury.
-Joining them is Agent Hill.
+Natasha meets up with Steve at the hospital, where they watch doctors operating on Fury.
+Agent Hill joins them.
 The doctors try to revive him, but Fury flatlines.
 They call in his death.
 Afterwards, Natasha asks Steve why Fury was in his apartment.
 He claims to not know, right as Rumlow tells him they need him back at S.H.I.E.L.D.
 Natasha calls Steve a bad liar, and they separate.
-We see that Steve also hid the flash drive behind a pack of gum in the vending machine.
+We see that Steve hid Fury's flash drive behind a pack of gum in the vending machine.